Cesar Romero: Political activities

-A registered Republican, Romero appeared in the Nixon-Lodge bumper sticker motorcade campaign in October 1960, and four years later, initially supported Henry Cabot Lodge Jr. in the write-in campaign supporting Lodge for president.
+A registered Republican, Romero appeared in the Nixon-Lodge bumper sticker motorcade campaign in October 1960.
+Four years later, Romero initially supported Henry Cabot Lodge Jr. in the write-in campaign supporting Lodge for president.
 Romero appreciated and said he liked Lodge's strong anti-Communist stance in South Vietnam where Lodge was at the time the United States ambassador.
 During 1964, Romero supported Barry Goldwater in the general election.

 Also in 1964, Romero was very involved in the U.S. Senate race in California that pitted one of Romero's best friends and fellow actor, Republican nominee George Murphy (who nicknamed Romero "Butch"), in his successful bid to oust then-Senator Pierre Salinger, a Democrat.

 The Senate race was a heated contest where Salinger had already narrowly defeated then-California State Controller Alan Cranston, who would become a senator in 1968, in the Democratic primary.
 Both men had "primaried" Senator Clair Engle, who had sought re-nomination despite being terminally ill with a brain tumor; Engle died less than two months after the primary.
 Then-Democratic Governor Pat Brown appointed Salinger instead of Cranston to fill the vacancy; although the appointment seemed reasonable since Salinger had won the primary, it was roundly criticized by Romero and Murphy as cronyism since Salinger had been the White House press secretary for the late President John F. Kennedy, a close ally of Brown.
 Romero appealed to disappointed Cranston backers after the primary to support Murphy.
 Romero's urging helped Salinger lose a race no one thought could be lost.

 Murphy lost the full use of his voice during his term when part of his larynx was removed due to throat cancer.
-Romero employed other Hollywood stars to try to help Murphy win re-election in 1970.
+Romero implored other Hollywood stars to try to help Murphy win re-election in 1970.
 However, Murphy lost re-election to John V. Tunney, the son of boxing legend Gene Tunney.

 After Murphy's Senate defeat, Romero scaled back his involvement in politics but would take part for a Hollywood friend, such as Ronald Reagan in his successful gubernatorial bids in 1966 and 1970 as well as all four of his presidential bids in 1968, 1976, 1980, and 1984.
 Romero also joined with fellow actors and actresses in lobbying the United States Congress to present the then-dying John Wayne with a Congressional Gold Medal for his service to the nation.

-Personal life
+Personal life and death

+Niche of Caesar Romero at Inglewood Park Cemetery under a statue of a Terpsichorean lyre.

 Romero never married and had no children.
-Many Hollywood historians and biographers have speculated on Romero being very private about his sexuality.
+Many Hollywood historians and biographers have speculated on Romero as he was very private about his sexuality.
 In 1996, Boze Hadleigh wrote a book, Hollywood Gays, containing a series of claimed interviews in which Romero allegedly came out.
 Romero died two years before the book was released, and while many of the interviews in the book are disputed as possible forgeries, many are not disputed.